strong-exchange/strong-exchange-bot/README.md

 ## What is it

-It's a telegram bot which can offer various information about the rate of currencies
+It's a telegram bot that can offer various information about the rate of currencies.
+Ready for use an instance of this bot you can find in Telegram under the name [@StrongCurrencyBot](https://t.me/StrongCurrencyBot).

 ## Development